stanfordaiethics/hw1_public/README.md

 ## Starter Code
 All starter code related to the first homework is in `hw1.py`.
 Your code should directly go in this file.

+You can include your responses to the free-form questions in the jupyter notebook, or in a separate file you include in the dataset.

 ## Submission